Perennial Plant Conference Schedule

 -

-In-person participants - Browse and purchase books sold by the Hardy Plant Society/Mid-Atlantic Group.
-Visit the Perennials Showcase, featuring cut specimen plants of interest from sponsoring organizations.
+In-person participants can: Visit the Perennials Showcase, featuring cut specimen plants of interest from sponsoring organizations.

 -